 Companion

 My faithful companion, Džekis (Jekis).
 He is seventeen (and a half!) years old and still going strong.
 His new winter coat is just gleaming as he basks in the last of the autumn sun.
-Continue reading “Companion”
+Like what you see?
+Then please subscribe for updates on my writing, photography & daily life.
+You can also follow on… Continue reading Companion

 Sparkling Webs